gusjara/platzi-press/README.md

 ## About This Project

-This is a mini project from a course of larave with teacher Italo Morales.
+This is a mini project from a course of Laravel with teacher Italo Morales.

 To run this project: